• Skip to primary navigation

 January 18, 2013 at 7:44 pm

 Hi!
-It was hard to find quinoa here (Costa Rica) but hopefully we got some.
+It was hard to find quinoa here (Costa Rica) but we got some.
 We did it yesterday and tastes great!

 Reply